HomeRight ArrowSoccer

 We're still a few months from the 2026 Men's FIFA World Cup, but the markets are already moving.
 With favorites going up and down as players showcase their best — and worst — performances this season, it's a good moment to take a look at who's got the best odds to walk away with the trophy come July 2026.

 Prediction market Kalshi has odds posted for the most likely 2026 Men's FIFA World Cup winners, with several teams in the running as favorites.
-You can trade on all sorts of events and awards in sports — and thousands of other markets — at Kalshi, which is available in all 50 states.
+You can trade on all sorts of events and awards in sports — and thousands of other markets — at Kalshi, which is available in most states.
 We wrote a full explainer on how it works here.

 2026 Men's World Cup Winner Odds, Predictions